kaisubr/Paladins-Neural-Network__inferencer/README.md

 # Paladins Neural Network

-Paladins is a first-person shooter with complex game mechanics, such as deployables, reaviling, and crowd control effects.
+Paladins is a first-person shooter with complex game mechanics, such as deployables, revealing, and crowd control effects.

 The Paladins Neural Network detects enemy models and may be used to intelligently aim the player at a target.
 * The network can detect obfuscated enemies, such as revealed enemies behind walls